Optical Integrated Sensing and Communication: Architectures, Potentials and Challenges: System Structure and Advantages of O-ISAC

-Considering the full waveform processing scheme, the range resolution is inversely proportional to the signal bandwidth.
-With the development of integrated photonics, laser diodes and photodiodes have typically shown modulation bandwidths of over 50 GHz, which brings a millimeter-level range resolution for laser radars.
-However, the optical bandwidth is not the only bottleneck in range sensing, since the bandwidth of A/D, sampling rate, shot noise, and clock jitter also affect the range sensing precision.
-Therefore, signal processing techniques like compressed sensing and machine learning are also developed to further enhance the range sensing precision.
+The distance resolution is inversely proportional to the signal bandwidth.
+Since the optical band provides a wider bandwidth than that of the RF band, O-ISAC is anticipated to achieve a higher distance resolution than RF-ISAC.
+For instance, a frequency-modulated continuous-wave laser radar with downlink communication capability is demonstrated in~\cite{XuFMCWLidar2020}, where an LFM signal with a bandwidth of 5~GHz is adopted to achieve a distance accuracy of $\pm$2.2~cm under a signal-to-noise ratio (SNR) of 22.5 dB.
+Although a higher resolution is achieved by O-ISAC, it is not the only bottleneck in sensing, since the bandwidth of A/D, sampling rate, and noise also affect the sensing precision.
+Towards this end, signal processing techniques like subspace methods can be adopted to enhance the sensing performance within limited hardware and bandwidth resources.